eugene-girtcius-acn/ds-ai-intern-template/weeks/week6/README.md

 Deliverables:

-- Working installation of llama.cpp with LLama 3 Instruct model
+- Working installation of llama.cpp or ollama with a small LLM (e.g. Qwen3-0.6B)
 - Basic benchmarking at one or two quantization levels
 - Simple web UI for interacting with the model

-Success Criteria: Successfully run the model locally and generate coherent responses, with documentation of generation speed
+Success Criteria: Successfully run the model locally and generate coherent responses, with documentation of generation speed and memory consumption

 **Assignment 2: Fine-tuning with LoRA**